-Adam and I joined friends and drove south towards Lumpkin, Georgia to visit undocumented immigrants who have been detained at a private prison called the Stewart Center.
-Our first stop was at El Refugio, a hospitality home that provides food and a night’s stay for families who have driven to visit a loved one.
-We did a brief training and El Refugio partnered me with the individual I was to visit with.
-I’m writing a reflection on this experience as it was a hard, yet meaningful day.
+Like I mentioned in our January/February update, Adam and I joined friends and drove south towards Lumpkin, Georgia where we visited undocumented immigrants who have been detained at a private prison called the Stewart Center.
+Our first stop was El Refugio, a hospitality home that provides food and a night’s stay for families who make the long drive to visit a loved one.
+This is a much needed resource as there are no hotels in the area.
+We did a brief training, and El Refugio partnered me with the individual I was to visit with.

 It was an emotional wearing day (in the good hard way) as I saw how hard this is for families.
 Once I arrived at Stewart Center and completed the paperwork I waited two hours for my visit.
 The only item I was allowed to bring into the prison was my identification – no book to read, phone, toys for kids, or food.